 “Callie!”
 Kochanski was incredulous.
 “Oscar had never traveled anywhere outside Chicago since he was a teenager.
 That was his imagination talking.”

-“I mostly tuned out all their religious talk,” Alex said.
+“I mostly tuned out their religious talk to paint,” Alex said.
 “Oscar often spent the night when it would get late.
-He always carefully unpacked and then repacked your painting.
+He always carefully unpacked and then repacked your Vermeer.
 The last time I saw him was in May last year, right at dawn when he left.”

 “Did Oscar encourage Marcella to become a Moslem?”
 Kochanski asked.

-Callie shook her head.
+“I don’t know,” she said.
 “Marcella’s just a teenager.
-When she was fifteen, she had been sitting next to her mother in church, half-listening as their minister preached a sermon, next to some fat old man who always fell asleep.
-She mimics him to make our kids laugh, how he snored, stopped breathing, then gasped and started the cycle again.
+When she was fifteen, she had been sitting next to her mother in church, half-listening as their minister preached a sermon, next to some fat old man who always dozed off.
+She mimics Sleeper to make our kids laugh, how he snored, stopped breathing, then gasped and started the cycle again.